eridona/DonaLab-Handbook/README.md

 -Acknowledge that costs will likely be unique to everyone. <br/>
   <br/>
 <b>Example: </b> <br/>
-  Visa costs when joining the lab from outside the UK vary by the applicant’s citizenship, but are typically £5,000, comprising application costs, required language tests, and annual NHS contributions.
+  Visa costs when joining the lab from outside the UK vary by the applicant's citizenship, but are typically £5,000, comprising application costs, required language tests, and annual NHS contributions.
 The process typically takes 3-6 months, although this can vary significantly.
 At the time of writing, we typically cover all costs related to the visa process.
-However, this can be position-dependent: please refer to the job advertisement for more specific details.</i>
+However, this can be position-dependent: please refer to the job advertisement for more specific details.<br/>
+<a href="https://github.com/SAFE-Labs-Docs/Lab-Handbook/tree/main/3-CAREERS/06-Visa-Support">Click here for more examples from the community</a></i>
 </details>

-**I commit to _internally document_ ...**
 <details>
 <summary> <b> <code> ... the procedure for requesting reference letters. </code> </b>  <br/>
 </summary>